Resigned Before Receiving Salary Arrears – Can I Still Claim What I'm Owed?

 Abdulhusain14s

-I received the letter for revision of salary on August 08, 2013.
+I received the letter for the revision of salary on August 08, 2013.
 The letter was dated July 01, 2013.
-The revised salary was with effect from April 01, 2013.
-Now before getting the credit of my salary in arrears, I submitted my resignation.
-On knowing this, the HR department refused to give me the arrears of my salary.
-Also, they refused to increase my salary for the remaining period.
+The revised salary was effective from April 01, 2013.
+Before receiving the credit for my salary in arrears, I submitted my resignation.
+Upon learning this, the HR department refused to give me the arrears of my salary.
+Additionally, they refused to increase my salary for the remaining period.
 Please let me know if there is any way to get the arrears of my salary.

 Abdulhusain14s